Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Adjaye:

+Downloaded Fusion 360 and began brainstorming ideas for CAD design.

 #### Francesco:
 - Carried out first tutorials for processing so I can get some knowledge on the graphical part of the Genetic NN code